-- (a) the employee is terminated for just cause; - (b) the employee voluntarily terminates or abandons their position; - (c) the employee is on layoff for more than two (2) years;

-(d) the employee is unavailable for, or declines, two (2) offers, on separate days, of re-employment in which the duration and nature of work is reasonably similar to that which the employee carried out prior to layoff.
+- (a) the employee is terminated for just cause; - (b) the employee voluntarily terminates or abandons their position; - (c) the employee is on layoff for more than two (2) years; - (d) the employee is unavailable for, or declines, two (2) offers, on separate days, of re-employment in which the duration and nature of work is reasonably similar to that which the employee carried out prior to layoff.

-30.5 Layoff and Recall
+29.5 Layoff and Recall

-(a) Layoff of auxiliary employees shall be by classification in reverse order of service seniority within a geographic location.
+(a) Layoff of non-regular employees shall be by classification in reverse order of service seniority within a geographic location.

-(b) Subject to Clause 13.3 auxiliary employees on layoff shall be recalled in order of service seniority within a geographic location, provided the auxiliary employee is qualified to carry out the work which is available.

-(c) Notwithstanding Clause 30.5(a) above, auxiliary employees hired for a term certain shall be laid off upon completion of the term and shall be subject to recall procedures in accordance with Clause 30.5(b) above.

-(d) Auxiliary employees hired for special projects, as mutually agreed to between the Employer and the Union, or auxiliary employees hired under the auspices of the Ministry of Labour's Special Employment Programs, shall be considered terminated for cause in accordance with Clause 30.4(a) upon completion of their project or program.

-(e) The bargaining unit Chairpersons shall have access to recall lists for verification of seniority, the process of recall, and updating.
+- (b) Subject to Clause 13.3 non-regular employees on layoff shall be recalled in order of service seniority within a geographic location, provided the non-regular employee is qualified to carry out the work which is available. - (c) Notwithstanding Clause 29.5(a) above, non-regular employees hired for a term certain shall be laid off upon completion of the term and shall be subject to recall procedures in accordance with Clause 29.5(b) above. - (d) As mutually agree between the Employer and the Union, non-regular employees hired for special projects, or non-regular employees hired under the auspices of the Ministry of Labour's Special Employment Programs, shall be considered terminated for cause in accordance with Clause 30.4(a) upon completion of their project or program. - (e) The bargaining unit Chairpersons shall have access to recall lists for verification of seniority, the process of recall, and updating.

-30.6 Application of Agreement
+29.6 Application of Agreement

-(a) Except as otherwise noted in this article, the provisions of Articles 11, 13, 16, 17, 18, 19, and 24 do not apply to auxiliary employees.
-The provisions of other articles apply to auxiliary employees, except as otherwise indicated.

-(b) The provisions of Article 19.1, 19.3, 19.5, 19.6, 19.8, 19.9, 19.10, 19.11, 19.12, 19.13, 19.14, 19.15, 24.5, 24.6 and 24.7 shall apply to auxiliary employees and where appropriate on a pro rata basis.
+- (a) Except as otherwise noted in this article, the provisions of Articles 11, 13, 16, 17, 18, 19, and 24 do not apply to non-regular employees.
+The provisions of other articles apply to non-regular employees, except as otherwise indicated. - (b) The provisions of Clauses 19.1, 19.3, 19.5, 19.6, 19.8, 19.9, 19.10, 19.11, 19.12, 19.13, 19.14, 19.15, 24.5, 24.6 and 24.7 shall apply to non-regular employees and where appropriate on a pro rata basis.

-30.7 Designated Paid Holidays
+29.7 Designated Paid Holidays

-(a) Auxiliary employees who work the day before and the day after a paid holiday, or who have worked fifteen (15) of the previous thirty (30) days, shall be compensated for the holiday.
-This clause shall not apply to employees who have been terminated and are not on layoff status.

-(b) An auxiliary employee who is qualified in Clause 30.7(a) to receive compensation for the holiday and who is required to work on that day shall be compensated at the same rate as regular employees in the same situation, as outlined in Article 16.
+- (a) Non-regular employees who work the day before and the day after a paid holiday, or who have worked fifteen (15) of the previous thirty (30) days, shall be compensated for the holiday.
+This clause shall not apply to employees who have been terminated and are not on layoff status. - (b) As outlined in Article 16, an non-regular employee who is qualified in Clause 29.7(a) to receive compensation for the holiday and who is required to work on that day shall be compensated at the same rate as regular employees in the same situation.

-30.8 Annual Vacation
+29.8 Annual Vacation

-Auxiliary employees shall be entitled to receive vacation entitlement as applicable to regular employees on a pro rata basis to a maximum of seven percent (7%) except that such entitlement will be paid in cash.
+Non-regular employees shall be entitled to receive vacation entitlement as applicable to regular employees on a pro rata basis to a maximum of seven percent (7%) except that such entitlement shall be paid in cash.